bennettslin/yearlings_bobtail_app/photoshop_notes_rendering.md

-* Move BennettOdin, sea serpents to cardboards.
-* Move lockerBank, museumDisplay, pharmacyAisle, and steamPipes to cutouts.
+* Try to get class names through Illustrator, use groups.

 # Redo straight or curved line.
 * bennettOdinBuoy